-How are children and young people with At Westbury, we offer a wide range of personal development SEND enabled to engage in wider opportunities that enhance learning, develop skills, and build curriculum and extra-curricular activities? confidence.
-We have an allotment, with a specialist horticulturist to teach lessons to pupils.
-Pupils in the Preparation Phase take part in a Character Education each week.
-Pupils also have many opportunities to engage with external extra-curricular activities such as FLO which is a skatepark based in Nottingham.
-Pupils in the Progression Phase partake in the Duke of Edinburgh Award gaining either a bronze or silver award, as part of their Character Education.
+Pupils in the Progression Phase partake in the Duke of Edinburgh Award gaining either a bronze or silver award, as part of their Challenge Education.

 There are team sport opportunities for our pupils such as the school football club after school and the team have recently participated in a football tournament with other schools.

-Pupils in year 6 also have the opportunity to take part in the School Camp each year.
-How do you support the well-being of The academy has a whole-school Wellbeing Strategy, which was children and young people? constructed with the Educational Psychologist Service, aimed at supporting the wellbeing of all our pupils.
+School Camp each year.

+The academy has a whole-school Wellbeing Strategy, which was constructed with the Educational Psychologist Service, aimed at supporting the wellbeing of all our pupils.
 This includes the academy's commitment to trauma-informed practice and the use of therapeutic language and de-escalation.
 The ambition to have all staff trained in mental health first aid, as well staff trained in specific interventions, i.e. ESLA.

 Also as part of this strategy, the trust invested in the development of the Wellbeing Hub, including a sensory room.

 Whilst the academy is extremely proud of the progress made with the strategy, we recognise this as an ongoing developmental journey.

 Pupils have a range of activities they can partake in during social times.
 They range from sporting activities, craft sessions, quiet breaks and many more.

-How does the academy involve other When a pupil has been referred to the SENDCo and there is bodies, including health and social care insufficient progress being made through interventions and quality bodies, local authority support services first teaching, specialist advice is gained from external professionals. and voluntary sector organisations, in Currently, the school offers support from:
+When a pupil has been referred to the SENDCo and there is insufficient progress being made through interventions and quality first teaching, specialist advice is gained from external professionals.

+Currently, the school offers support from:

+Educational psychologist

-Educational psychologist Behaviour therapist
+Behaviour therapist Counsellor

+Reading support volunteers

+School nurse

+Early Help SALT

+Restorative Practitioner

+Outreach services

+If the academy does not have the resources to help pupils progress, referral forms will be completed to the LA support service or other relevant services.

+Pupils who have external agencies involved have meetings with relevant staff when needed.
+Pupils who are classed as CIC or LAC have PEP meetings every term, with a review every 6 months with social worker, school and other agencies involved.

+The designated teacher for Children Looked After (CLA) is Daniel Siddons, who supports the learners and professionals in working in partnership with Virtual Schools as part of the Personalised Education Plan (PEP) process.